THOR Industries, Inc.

 Cash vs Debt

-The company holds $242.2M in cash, though total debt stands at $924.8M.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
-Free cash flow comes in at $124.7M, providing flexibility for reinvestment, buybacks, or dividends.
+On the balance sheet, THO has $371.9M in cash with $919.3M in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
+Free cash flow comes in at $148.3M, providing flexibility for reinvestment, buybacks, or dividends.
 Consistent free cash flow generation is often considered a sign of operational health.
-Return on equity stands at 7.2%, which is modest for the sector.
+Return on equity stands at 6.1%, which is modest for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
-ROA of 3.2% is on the lower side, which is common in asset-heavy industries.
+ROA of 2.2% is on the lower side, which is common in asset-heavy industries.
 Revenue has pulled back from $16.31B (2022) to $9.58B (2025), a 41% decline worth watching.